briannawoodruff/frontend-challenge/README.md

 ## Getting started

-To setup the repository for this challenge, you will simply need to create a fork
+To setup the repository for this challenge, you will simply need to create a new branch and begin!

 ### Setting up the Environment